jhullick/data-science/README.md

   <br><img></img>
   Here's the same map with the highly rated venues overlayed.
   <br><img></img>
-  As you can see, the sample of venues are well dispersed across NYC - so this analysis should give a fairly accurate picture of NYC as a whole.
+  As you can see, the sample of venues is reasonably well dispersed NYC - so this analysis should give a fairly accurate picture of NYC as a whole.
+If the API allowed for more free calls this data could be improved.
   Here's the same map showing the different income per capita areas relating to our data.
   <br><img></img>
   Here you can see the areas highlighted based on the most popular race.
   <br><img></img>